natemarks/fluentd-config/README.md

 # fluentd-config

-The purpose of this project is to test various iterations of docker/fluentd/conf/fluent.conf
+The purpose of this project is to test various iterations of docker/fluentd/conf/fluent.conf.
+Thne docker/fluentd/conf directory contains  some experimental config and a README that describes what each config does and how to use it.

 docker-compose starts 4 hosts: